THellemans/Portfolio-Tim-Hellemans/README.md

  - The number of cars waiting to receive service.
  - The amount of service received by the job at the head of the queue.

 At each arrival instant, the car considers 2 queues and decides which queue it will join based on the provided information.
-We developped a general method which may be used to analyse load balancing policies which distribute jobs in this context.
+We developed a general method which may be used to analyse load balancing policies which distribute jobs in this context.
 We found that making use of the age of a job may result in a reduction in waiting time of up to 80% for jobs which are sufficiently variable (we used a squared coefficient of variation of 10).

 ## [Discrete Optimization: Capacitated Vehicle Routing Problem](https://github.com/THellemans/vehicle_routing_problem)